AgoraIO/agora_doc_source/en-US/markdown/live-streaming/start_live_standard_android.md

-The Agora SDK enabels you to develop rapidly to enhance your social, work, education, and IoT apps with real-time engagements.
+People engage longer when they see, hear, and interact with each other.
+The Agora SDK enables you to embed real-time voice and video interaction in any app, on any device, anywhere.

-This page shows the minimum code you need to add Interactive Live Streaming Standard into your app by using the Agora Video SDK for Android.
+This page shows the minimum code you need to integrate high-quality, low-latency live streaming experience into your app using the Agora Video SDK for Android.

 ## Understand the tech

-The following figure shows the workflow to integrate Interactive Live Streaming Standard into your app.
+The following figure shows the workflow you need to integrate into your app in order to add Interactive Live Streaming Standard functionality.

 ![](images/live_streaming_standard_tech.png)

-To start Interactive Live Streaming Standard, you implement the following steps in your app:
+As shown in the figure, the workflow for adding Interactive Live Streaming Standard in your project is as follows:

 1. **Set the client role and latency level**

-   Users in an Interactive Live Streaming Standard channel are either a host or an audience member.
-The host publishes streams to the channel, and the audience subscribes to the streams.
-When the user role is audience, the app client can set the latency level as ultra-low or low.
+   Each user in an Interactive Live Streaming Standard channel is either a host or an audience member.
+Hosts publish streams to the channel, and the audience subscribe to the streams.
+When a user is an audience member, you can control the delay the user receives host streams using `ClientRoleOptions`.

 2. **Retrieve a token**

-   The token is a credential for authenticating the identity of the user when your app client joins a channel.
-The app client requests a token from your app server.
-This token authenticates the user when the app client joins a channel.
+   A token is the credential that authenticates a user when your app client joins a channel.
+In a test or production environment, your app client retrieves tokens from a server in your security infrastructure.
+For this section, you use a temporary token with a validity period of 24 hours that you retrieve from Agora Console.

 3. **Join a channel**

    Call `joinChannel` to create and join a channel.
 App clients that pass the same channel name join the same channel.

-4. **Publish and subscribe to audio and video in the channel** After joining a channel, app clients with the role of the host can publish audio and video.
-For an auidence memeber to send audio and video, you can call `setClientRole` to switch the client role.
+4. **Publish and subscribe to audio and video in the channel**

+   After joining a channel, app clients with the role of the host can publish audio and video.
+For an auidence memeber to send audio and video, call `setClientRole` to switch the client role.

 For an app client to join a channel, you need the following information:

 - The App ID: A randomly generated string provided by Agora for identifying your app.
 You can get the App ID from [Agora Console](https://console.agora.io).
 - The user ID: The unique identifier of a user.
 You need to specify the user ID yourself, and ensure that it is unique in the channel.
-- A token: In a test or production environment, your app client retrieves tokens from your server.
-For rapid testing, you can use a temporary token with a validity period of 24 hours.
+- A token: In a test or production environment, your app client retrieves tokens from a server in your security infrastructure.
+For this section, you use a temporary token with a validity period of 24 hours that you retrieve from Agora Console.
 - The channel name: A string that identifies the channel for the live stream.

 ## Prerequisites